fu4303/portfolio-vincentntang/content/posts/first-tech-talk/index.md

 But how do you explain that to an audience?

-"It takes experience to sift this out"?

-That's not a very useful way of phrasing things.
-It doesn't enlighten the audience at all.
-You might as well be stroking your ego at that point.
-They can't abstract away that information to something practical.

 I used the [feyman technique](https://mattyford.com/blog/2014/1/23/the-feynman-technique-model)[2] to explain it to a rubber ducky multiple times.
 Once I hashed most of the bits, I had some help in proofreading my talk.
 But that was literally the day beforehand, so I didn't plan appropiately

 I started to break things out into it's smallest component form.
 This is something I do all the time with dynalist.io, but I used google doc instead.
 Because I had to share my draft proposal to the meetup organizer.
 This way they can see what the "course syllabus" would look like, and process would be transparent